gitmachtl/scripts/cardano/mainnet/README.md

 ## :bulb: How to do a voting for SPOCRA in a simple process

 We have created a simplified script to transmit a voting.json file on-chain.
-This version will currently be used to submit your vote on-chain for the SPOCRA voting.<br>A Step-by-Step Instruction on how to create the voting.json file can be found on Adam Deans website -> [Step-by-Step Instruction](https://vote.crypto2099.io/SPOCRA-voting/).<br>
+This version will currently be used to submit your vote on-chain for the SPOCRA voting.<br>A Step-by-Step Instruction on how to create the voting.json file can be found on Adam Dean's website -> [Step-by-Step Instruction](https://vote.crypto2099.io/SPOCRA-voting/).<br>
 After you have generated your voting.json file you simply transmit it in a transaction on-chain with the script ```01_sendVoteMeta.sh``` like:<br> ```./01_sendVoteMeta.sh mywallet myvote```<br>This will for example transmit the myvote.json file (you name it without the .json) with funds from your wallet with the name mywallet.<br>
 Thats it. :-)